PrincetonUniversity/advanced-command-line/06_awk/README.md

 of data...

 ## Patterns and Actions
-awk scripts are a sequence of pattern-matching rules and associated actions.
+When I said awk scripts have 3 main parts, that was a simplification. awk scripts are a sequence of pattern-matching rules and associated actions.
 ```
 [pattern] { action }